amirTwenty8/guestbuddy_api_functions/TESTING.md

 1. **createEvent** - Create a new event with table layouts, categories, club cards, and genres
 2. **updateEvent** - Update an existing event with table layout changes
 3. **deleteEvent** - Delete an event and all its subcollections
+4. **addGuest** - Add a guest to an event's guest list with summary updates
-4. **createAccount** - Create a new user account with Firebase Auth and Firestore data
+5. **createAccount** - Create a new user account with Firebase Auth and Firestore data

 ## Prerequisites